Michael-S-Phillips/loan_payment_calculator/README.md

 # Loan Payment Calculator

-A professional Python application for comparing different loan repayment strategies.
-Load your loan data, run calculations for multiple strategies, and export results to see which approach saves you the most interest.
+A Python application for comparing different loan repayment strategies.
+Load your loan data, run calculations for multiple strategies, and export results to see which approach saves you the most money over the lifetime of your loans.

 ## Features

 - **Multiple Strategies**: Compare 5 different payment allocation methods
-- **Professional GUI**: Professional PyQt5-based interface
 - **Flexible Input**: Load data from Excel, CSV, TSV, or text files
 - **Detailed Results**: View month-by-month payment plans and summaries
 - **Export Options**: Save results to Excel or CSV format